swatro/TowerOfHanoi/README.md

 Problem Description: https://en.wikipedia.org/wiki/Tower_of_Hanoi#Simpler_statement_of_iterative_solution

 Currently State:
-- Working with 3 towers
+- Working with 3 towers and any number of disks
-- Limited to 9 disks